jpchreim/yelpCamp/README.md

 # Welcome to YelpCamp Code Challenge 👋
+I would like to thank CodeWell for this template.
 Codewell's aim is to provide you with real-world design templates that you can use to practice your HTML and CSS projects.

-## Technology used
+## Used technologies
 HTML
 CSS

-## Click the link bellow to go directly for the first page
+## Click the link bellow to access the first page.
 https://jpchreim.github.io/yelpCamp/login.html

 ### Important to note that:
 This project isn't done yet.
-I need to do the following 1 - Tablet View of the website
+I need to do the following <br>
+1 - Tablet View of the website <br>
-2 - Mobile View of the website
+2 - Mobile View of the website <br>

 https://fonts.google.com/specimen/Archivo